-The raco demod command, which works only for Racket BC, takes a Racket module and flattens all of its dependencies into a single compiled module.
-A file " $\langle name \rangle$ .rkt" is demodularized into " $\langle name \rangle$ \rkt\merged.zo".
+The raco demodularize command (usually used with the shorthand raco demod) takes a Racket module and flattens all of its dependencies into a single compiled module.
+A file "\(\cap name \rangle \).rkt" is demodularized into "\(\cap name \rangle \)rkt_merged.zo".

-The demodularized ".zo" file can be run by passing it as an argument to the racket command-line program.
+The demodularized ".zo" file can be run by passing it as an argument to the racket command-line program, or it can be turned into an executable with raco exe.